 How do I make a defamation claim?

-The first thing you should do on becoming aware of the publication of a defamatory statement about your business is to seek legal advice.
-Timely legal assistance will help to prevent further dissemination of the defamatory material and minimise the harm caused.
+The first thing you should do if you are aware of the publication of an untrue statement of fact about your business is to seek legal advice.
+Timely legal support will help to prevent further dissemination of the defamatory material and minimise the harm caused.

-It is important to collate and retain any evidence that your solicitor can subsequently use to support your claim.
+It is important to gather and retain any evidence that your solicitor can use to support your claim.
 Such evidence may include –

-- screenshots of the defamatory statement if made in writing or online;
+- screenshots of the statement if made in writing or online;

-- comments made by prospective customers that they decided not to use your business because of the defamatory statement.
-Again, it is preferable for such comments to be in writing.
+- comments made by prospective customers that they decided not to use your business because of the statement.
+It is preferable for such comments to be in writing.
 If they were made orally, try to follow up by email or another written form of communication.

-When a defamatory statement is made about your business online, your primary concern is usually its urgent removal from the internet.
-Most social media platforms have policies dictating the terms on which their platforms can be used.
+When an untrue statement of fact is made about your business online, your primary concern is usually its urgent removal from the internet.
+Most social media platforms have policies setting out the terms on which their platforms can be used.
 If a post breaches those terms, you can request that it be taken down.
-Unfortunately, social media platforms are often slow to respond to complaints from individuals and may refuse to act at all if the legalities of the post are not straightforward, such as whether or not a post is defamatory.
-Accordingly, our solicitors will usually send a letter direct to the poster demanding the immediate removal of the defamatory material.
-The receipt of correspondence of this nature is sometimes enough to persuade the individual to act.
+Unfortunately, social media platforms are often slow to respond to complaints from individuals and may refuse to act at all if the statement does not breach its policies.
+Our business dispute solicitors can send a letter directly to the person who posted defamatory material demanding that they remove it from the platform immediately.
+This is often enough to make the person act and take down the content.

 Where the statement has been made elsewhere, to customers by email or in person, for example, our solicitors may seek to stem the damage by insisting that the statement be retracted, and an apology made.